-We will issue 26,087,000 shares of our common stock if the underwriters' over-allotment option is not exercised (including 1,428,571 shares being sold directly to Marriott) and 29,785,764 shares of our common stock if the underwriters' over-allotment option is exercised in full.
+We will issue 26,087,000 shares of our common stock if the underwriters' over-allotment option is not exercised (including approximately 1,300,000 shares being sold directly to Marriott) and 29,804,397 shares of our common stock if the underwriters' over-allotment option is exercised in full.
+The actual number of shares being sold to Marriott will be an amount equal to the lesser of \$15.0 million divided by the initial public offering price of our common stock or that number of shares which, when combined with Marriott's holdings of 3.0 million shares of our common stock purchased in our July 2004 private placement, will represent a 9.8% ownership interest in our company upon completion of this offering.

-After deducting the underwriting discount and commissions and estimated expenses of this offering, we expect net proceeds from this offering, including the shares sold directly to Marriott, of approximately \$253.3 million if the underwriters' over-allotment option is not exercised, or approximately \$289.4 million if the underwriters' over-allotment option is exercised in full.
+After deducting the underwriting discount and commissions and estimated expenses of this offering, we expect net proceeds from this offering, including the shares sold directly to Marriott, of approximately \$277.6 million if the underwriters' over-allotment option is not exercised, or approximately \$317.3 million if the underwriters' over-allotment option is exercised in full

-We will contribute the net proceeds from this offering and, on a pro forma basis, \$4.5 million of borrowings under the credit facility we intend to enter into after the closing of the offering to our operating partnership.
+We will contribute the net proceeds to our operating partnership.
 Our operating partnership intends to use the net proceeds received from us as follows:

-- approximately \$193.8 million to fund a portion of the purchase of the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa (we intend to fund the balance of the purchase price for these properties through two mortgage loans secured by first mortgage liens on the Marriott Los Angeles Airport and Renaissance Worthington hotels aggregating \$140.0 million and bearing interest at 5.38% and 5.48%, respectively (provided we close on the mortgage financing on or before July 6, 2005), and available corporate cash); - approximately \$64.0 million to repay the following indebtedness at the time this indebtedness becomes prepayable without penalty; - approximately \$20.0 million of debt that bears interest at LIBOR plus 2.40%, which may be prepaid without penalty in October 2005 and matures in November 2006, incurred in connection with the acquisition of The Lodge at Sonoma Renaissance Resort & Spa (such debt was incurred with Bank of America, N.A., an affiliate of Banc of America Securities LLC, a co-managing underwriter of this offering, as lender); and - approximately \$44.0 million of senior and subordinated debt that bears interest at LIBOR plus 2.50%, which may be prepaid without penalty prior to July 13, 2005 and matures in January 2007, incurred in connection with the acquisition of Torrance Marriott.
+- approximately \$207.1 million to fund a portion of the purchase of the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa (we intend to fund the balance of the purchase price for these properties through two mortgage loans secured by first mortgage liens on the Marriott Los Angeles Airport and Renaissance Worthington hotels aggregating \$140.0 million and bearing interest at 5.38% and 5.48%, respectively (provided we close on the mortgage financing on or before July 6, 2005), and available corporate cash); - approximately \$64.0 million to repay the following indebtedness at the time this indebtedness becomes prepayable without penalty; - approximately \$20.0 million of debt that bears interest at LIBOR plus 2.40%, which may be prepaid without penalty in October 2005 and matures in November 2006, incurred in connection with the acquisition of The Lodge at Sonoma Renaissance Resort & Spa (such debt was incurred with Bank of America, N.A., an affiliate of Banc of America Securities LLC, a co-managing underwriter of this offering, as lender); - approximately \$44.0 million of senior and subordinated debt that bears interest at LIBOR plus 2.50%, which may be prepaid without penalty prior to July 13, 2005 and matures in January 2007, incurred in connection with the acquisition of Torrance Marriott; and - approximately \$6.5 million to complete the planned renovations of our initial hotels.